Constraints on Axions from Cosmic Distance Measurements: Results

 \item The bounds are insensitive to the precise values of $n_{e,\igm}$.

 \item We assume $B_\igm = 1$ nG.
-For our results {\it without} ICM effects (red curves in all the figures of this section), the bounds should be understood as being constraints on $\gag \times \frac{B_\igm}{1 \,\nGa}$.
-Better understanding of $B_\igm$ could help improve these bounds.
+For our results {\it without} ICM effects (red curves in all the figures of this section), the bounds should be understood as being constraints on $\gag \times \frac{B_\igm}{1 \,\nGa}$, for fixed values of the IGM coherent length $s_\igm$.
+A better understanding of $B_\igm$ could help improve these bounds.